FinneganThompson/CSCI1300Project3/gameNotes.md

 Game end
 win with exiting with at least one other player (must clear all rooms and then go to exit)
-	-players can die from huuner or monster attack lose (if all other players die or if anger is 100)
+	- players can die from huuner or monster attack lose (if all other players die or if anger is 100)

 either way print:
-	-name of leader and remaining members
+	- name of leader and remaining members
-	-number of rooms cleared
+	- number of rooms cleared
-	-gold remaining
+	- gold remaining
-	-treasure items
+	- treasure items
-	-number of spaces explored
+	- number of spaces explored
-	-number of monsters defeated
+	- number of monsters defeated
-	-number of turns
+	- number of turns
 save results in results.txt

 misfortunes (after completing an action 40% chance) robbed (chosen at random) 30%
-	-lose ingredients (10kg)
+	- lose ingredients (10kg)
-	-cookware (1 item)
+	- cookware (1 item)
-	-armor (1 item(
+	- armor (1 item(
 break either weapon or armor 10% food poisoning one member loses 10 hunger points (can kill) 30% locked in room: only happens if player tries to open door with key (nothing happens if picked when not open door) 30% One random member that is not leader (can end game if no more members)